-- Publicly available in its final general release form in North America between January 1, 2012 and December 31, 2012.
-Additionally, it must be available for evaluation in its release form for submission to the Academy by December 3, 2012, regardless of how it is being distributed. - 2.
-Designed for use on at least one of the following platforms: a videogame console, handheld system, a computer running Windows, a Macintosh computer, a commercial game network, a wireless cell phone (mobile), a tablet, or for use on the Internet through a web browser. - 3.
-Title submissions will only be accepted if: - a.
+- 1. Publicly available in its final general release form in North America between January 1, 2013 and December 31, 2013 unless submitted into Online Game of the Year (please see category definition for details).
+Additionally, it must be available for evaluation in its release form for submission to the Academy by December 2, 2013, regardless of how it is being distributed. - 2.
+Designed for use on at least one of the following platforms: a videogame console, handheld system, a computer running Windows, a Macintosh computer, a commercial game network, a wireless cell phone (mobile), a tablet, or for use on the Internet through a web browser.

+- 3. Title submissions will only be accepted if: - a.
 The publisher of the title is a member in good standing with the Academy at the time of its nomination and submitted with all materials, as outlined in the Submission section.